DestyNova/advent_of_code_2023/5/README.md

 * 32.11s with the `CASHWMAXSAT-CorePlus-m` solver and `seq`, and 31.58s with `split`
 * 28.4s with [maxino](https://maxsat-evaluations.github.io/2017/mse17-solver-src/complete/maxino.zip) (2017 version)
 * 31.9 with [WMaxCDCL](https://maxsat-evaluations.github.io/2023/mse23-solver-src/exact/WMaxCDCL.zip)

+With some optimisations suggested by [Hakan Kjellerstrand](http://hakank.org), the time came down to:

+* 20.534s with the `maxino` maxsat solver
+* 27.777s with the built-in `sat` module and the default solver options
+* 28.058s with `sat` and the `seq` strategy